weltliteratur/blog/_posts/2018-08-20-russian-writers-and-their-professions.markdown

 <figure>
   <img src="/images/russian-writers/figure_7.jpg" alt="Figure 7" style="width:1200px;" />
 </figure>
-<center><b>Fig. 7.</b> Languages spoken by Russian writers, divided by gender.</center>
+<center><b>Fig. 7.</b> Languages spoken by Russian writers, divided by gender.<br /></center>

 ### 5.2.3.
 By Time

 The distribution of languages spoken by Russian writers by time (figure 8) can reflect cultural influences of given periods.
-Between 1800–1850 the most popular language was German, which might be due to the German-orientated culture established by Peter the Great.
-During the second half of the 19th century (1850–1900), the most popular language was French, which corresponds to the great influence that French culture had on Russia at the time.
+Between 1800–1850, the most popular language was German, which might be due to the German-orientated culture established by Peter the Great.
+During the second half of the 19th century (1850–1900), the most popular language was French, which corresponds to the big influence that French culture had on Russian culture at the time.
 At the beginning of the 20th century (1900–1950), the most popular languages were Ukrainian, French and Yiddish.
 During the second half of the 20th century (1950–2000), English joined the parade.
 In the most contemporary period, the most popular additional languages are French, Ukrainian and English.
-It is worth noting that the gap between popular and unpopular languages decreased over time, possibly an effect of globalisation, leading to a mix of contemporary cultures exerting an influence on Russian literary life.
+It is worth noting that the gap between popular and unpopular languages decreased over time, possibly an effect of globalisation, leading to a mix of contemporary cultures and languages exerting an influence on Russian literary life.

 <figure>
   <img src="/images/russian-writers/figure_8.jpg" alt="Figure 8" style="width:1200px;" />
 </figure>
-<center><b>Fig. 8.</b> Languages spoken by Russian writers, divided by time.</center>
+<center><b>Fig. 8.</b> Languages spoken by Russian writers, divided by time.<br /></center>

 # 6. Appendix